 Let us try to imagine the situation in the years immediately following the Flood.
 After the Flood the 'name of the game' was to replenish the earth.
 Indeed, the divine command was: "Be fruitful and multiply" (Gen. 9:1).
 So, whom could Noah's grandsons marry?
 Obviously their cousins, Noah's granddaughters.
-There would be an urgency to reproduce-thus, the girls would be married off at puberty, and the boys would not be wasting around either.
+There would be an urgency to reproduce thus, the girls would be married off at puberty, and the boys would not be wasting around either.
 The women would be giving birth as often as they possibly could.
 Really, the absolute top priority would be to increase the number of people.
 Arphaxad was born two years after the flood, but his wife could have been born a year or two earlier.
 (The Sacred Text is clear to the effect that only eight souls entered the ark, but some of the women could have conceived during the Flood, since they were in the ark for a full year.)
 Thus, Arphaxad could have fathered "Cainan" when he was 17/18.
 Similarly, Cainan could have fathered Salah when he was 17/18.
 In this way Arphaxad could be said to have "begotten" Salah when he was 35.
 Cainan could have died early or been passed over in Genesis because the time span did not constitute a 'generation', or both.
-Or, as things got back to normal, culturally speaking, the haste with which Arphaxad and Cainan procreated might have been viewed as unseemly.
+Or, as things got back to it has been handed over to me, and I give it to whomever I want to.
+7 So you, if you would worship before me, all will be yours."1 8 In answer Jesus said to him: "Get behind me, Satan!2 It is written, 'You normal, culturally speaking, the haste with which Arphaxad and Cainan procreated might have been viewed as unseemly.
 The expedient of omitting Cainan would make the account more 'normal' while preserving precision as to the elapsed time.
 But Luke would be correct in saying that Salah was "of" Cainan who was "of" Arphaxad.
 Salah was Arphaxad's grandson.
 In any case, the Messianic line was passed on by Salah.
 Without Luke's record I, for one, would never have stopped to consider what must have happened immediately following the Flood-the absolute priority must have been to increase the number of people.

 - 1 We are not told just how Satan did this. - 2 This episode was ordained by the Holy Spirit.
 Jesus had to confront Satan when He was physically the weakest He would ever be (40 days without food!).
 When Satan failed to defeat this weakened Jesus, he was probably filled with despair-he now knew that he could never defeat Him (but he would still try to kill Him).
-Hebrews 2:18 and 4:15-16 give at least part of the reason why Jesus had to undergo this experience. - 3 There are several kinds of conditional clause in Greek, among them 'of doubt', 'of fact' and 'contrary to fact'-Satan was not so crude as to express doubt about Christ's identity, 'if', he was more subtle; he granted the fact, 'since', and appealed to His pride. - 4 Matthew 4:3 has "these stones", instead of "this stone".
-I gather that Satan said both: he started with 'these stones' and then picked out a specific one. - See Deuteronomy 8:3.
-Less than half a percent of the Greek manuscripts, of objectively inferior quality, omit "but by every word of God" (as in NIV, NASB, LB, TEV, etc.).
-If we are to live by 'every' word, then every word must be kept available.
-Since Deuteronomy 8:3 says, "every word that proceeds from the mouth of the LORD", the translation into Greek uses $\rho\eta\mu\alpha$ instead of λ o γ o ς .
+Hebrews 2:18 and 4:15-16 give at least part of the reason why Jesus had to undergo this experience. - 1 There are several kinds of conditional clause in Greek, among them 'of doubt', 'of fact' and 'contrary to fact'-Satan was not so crude as to express doubt about Christ's identity, 'if', he was more subtle; he granted the fact, 'since', and appealed to His pride.